You’ve probably heard of virtual summits and have been told how great they are for getting your name out there…

 When you’re invited to speak on a summit, or at any event with other professionals speaking, you get free access.

-People pay money to attend these things because learning is the best way to increase your learning potential.
+People pay money to attend these things because learning is the best way to increase your earning potential.

 Having access to really smart people with experience is valuable so don’t just view a summit as a platform for you to get your sales pitch out there… that’ll happen too, but try to actually grow from it by paying attention to what other people are saying.